senneclauwaert/student-mat/README.md

-# Student Grade Prediction - Simple Guide
+# Student Grade Prediction - First-Year Student Project

-This project helps predict how well students will do in math class.
-It uses a computer program (AI) to guess student grades.
+This project predicts how well students will do in math class using machine learning.
+Written in a simple, first-year student style.

 ## What Files Do What

-- `Assignment.ipynb` - Main notebook that trains the computer to predict grades
+- `Assignment.ipynb` - Main notebook that trains 3 different AI models to predict grades
-- `app.py` - Web service that needs ALL student information (32 things)
-- `app_simple.py` - Web service that only needs 6 important things (EASIER!)
+- `api.py` - Simple web service API to use the trained model
 - `requirements.txt` - List of programs we need to install
-- `student-mat.csv` - Data about 395 students
+- `student-mat.csv` - Data about 395 students from Portugal
 - `metadata.txt` - Explains what each piece of student information means
+- Model files (created after training): `best_model.joblib`, `scaler.joblib`, `label_encoders.joblib`

 ## How to Run Everything

-### Step 1: Train the Computer Program
-1. Open `Assignment.ipynb` in VS Code
-2. Run ALL the code cells from top to bottom
-3. This teaches the computer how to predict grades
-4. It will save the best trained model

-### Step 2: Set Up Your Computer
+### Step 1: Set Up Your Computer
 ```bash
 # Make a clean workspace
 python -m venv venv